Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Introduction

-A $(1,1)$-current $\nu$ on $\C^2$ is a linear functional on the space of $(1,1)$-forms that have compact support (see Appendix \ref{APPENDIX:CURRENTS}).
-A basic example is the current $[X]$ of integration over an algebraic curve $X$.
-A plurisubharmonic function $G$ is called a {\it pluripotential} of $\nu$ if $ \frac{i}{\pi} \di\dibar G=\nu$, in the sense of distributions.
-(Informally, this means that $\De(G|\, L)=\nu|\, L$ for almost any complex line $\Line$, so $G|\, \Line$ is an electrostatic potential of the charge distribution $\nu|\, \Line$.)
+In order to study the limiting distribution of the LYF zeros $\SSS^c_n$, as $n$ tends to infinity, we will use the theory of currents; see \cite{DERHAM,LELONG}.
+A $(1,1)$-current $\nu$ on $\C^2$ is a linear functional on the space of $(1,1)$-forms that have compact support (see Appendix~\ref{APPENDIX:CURRENTS}).
+A basic example is the current $[X]$ of integration over an irreducible algebraic curve $X$.
+Meanwhile, the current of integration $[D]$ over a divisor $D$ is the weighted sum of currents of integration over each of irreducible components, weighted according to the multiplicities.
+A plurisubharmonic function $G$ is called a {\it pluripotential} of $\nu$ if $\displaystyle{ \frac{i}{\pi} \di\dibar G } =\nu$, in the sense of distributions.
+(Informally, this means that $\displaystyle{ \frac 1 {2\pi} \De(G|\, L)=\nu|\, L } $ for almost any complex line $\Line$, so $G|\, \Line$ is the electrostatic potential of the charge distribution $\nu|\, \Line$.)